FlavioBravo/fulfio-test/README.md

 # FulfioTest

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0 and Node version 16.16.0

+## Install Dependencies

+Run `npm install` to install packages to the project.

 ## Development server